theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 > “ Yes   , but     some  crumbs must  have   got in          as    well    , ” the Hatter grumbled : “ you
 # .
 NSg/V .
 NSg/C/P I/J/R NPl    NSg/V NSg/VX V   NPrSg/V/J/P NSg/R NSg/V/J . .
 D   NSg    W?       . .
 IPl
 > shouldn’t have   put   it        in          with the bread - knife . ”
-# NSg/V     NSg/VX NSg/V NPrSg/ISg NPrSg/V/J/P P    D   NSg   .
+# V         NSg/VX NSg/V NPrSg/ISg NPrSg/V/J/P P    D   NSg   .
 NSg/V . .
 >
 #
 > The March Hare    took the watch and looked at        it        gloomily : then    he      dipped it        into